Rizal, Cagayan: Japanese occupation

 During the Japanese occupation of the Philippines in World War II, the town was largely destroyed in bombing attacks.
 The town also became one of the centers of resistance in the Philippines because of its forested areas that served as a hideout.

-Assassination

-On December 3, 2008, elected mayor Raul dela Cruz sustained bullet wounds to the body and died while being taken to the hospital in Tuguegarao City.

-More violence took place on January 23, 2011, during the Town Fiesta, Police Commander Roweko and his wife together with six others were ambushed.
+Post-independence

+In the 1980s, many residents of Rizal migrated out of town due to the threat of communist rebels, with various reports stating that it had practically become a ghost town by 1987.
+On June 2, 1987, more than 100 rebels overran the Rizal municipal hall and burned down the residence and trucks of former mayor Raul dela Cruz.
+In November 1987, dela Cruz was reinstated as mayor of Rizal by local government secretary Luis T. Santos based on a ruling by the Supreme Court.